 Some people are born on third base and go through life thinking they hit a triple. - Barry Switzer

-Life is hard; Its harder if your stupid - John Wayne
+Life is hard; its harder when you're stupid - John Wayne